mjbots/fdcanusb/README.md

 ## States ##

-The device can be in one of three states.
+The device can be in one of two states.

 1. *Bus Off*: This is the initial state of the device.
 In this state, no frames may be sent or received, but the device may be configured.

 2. *Bus On*: In this state frames may be sent and received, but configuration is locked out.

-3. *Error*: If enabled, the device may enter an error state upon certain bus conditions.
-If in this state, then an error clear command must be sent to re-enter the "Bus Off" state.

 # Commands #